Table of contents - open

 4. Processing and finishing

-As the name suggests, printed labels on rolls then need to be wound onto a roll after printing.
-A roll core made of thick cardboard which matches the diameter of the customer's existing label dispenser is needed.
+Presenting printed labels on rolls means they will need to be wound onto a roll after printing.
+A roll core made of thick carton which matches the diameter of the customer's existing label dispenser is needed.
 Theoretically, any roll core diameter is possible, but in practice, the standard diameters 26, 40, 50 and 76 mm are most common.
 When wrapping on the roll core, the winding direction is important to ensure that the labels are properly dispensed on the customer's product.
 Basically, printed labels are either rolled facing the inside or the outside of the roll.

 The finished label rolls are packed and delivered to the customer, ready to be placed in the existing label dispenser.
 The width of the existing devices ranges from simple table-top label dispensers to hand-held labellers to fully automated high-output labelling machines that can label thousands of products an hour.